mlr77/mlr77.github.io/projects/project-2.md

                 87.5% chance of delay.)
 ```

 I gained valuable experience finding and pre-processing large datasets, building charts and graphs for exploratory data analysis (EDA), and choosing the best prediction model for the job.
 I used one Python notebook for EDA, and then used a separate notebook to test different models.
-Ultimately, I picked a random forest classifier and acheived decent results.
+Ultimately, I picked a random forest classifier and achieved decent results.
 The whole project took about two weeks to put together after planning and discussing options for a month.

 Below are a few snapshots from the EDA stage: